raohmaru/CFC/o8g/Documents/CFC-Rules.md

 1. **Card name**.
 2. **Battle Points (BP)**.
 It represents a character's attack power and its strength.
 When a character is dealt damage, its BP is reduced by that number of damage points.
    If the BP lowers to zero, that character is KO'ed and goes to the discard pile.
 3. **Soul Points (SP)**.
 It represents Ki energy in battles.
-Players can spend SP to play Action and Reaction cards, and to make United Attacks.
+Players can spend SP to play cards and to make United Attacks.
    When a player plays a card, he gains the SP listed in that card.
-If the SP is a negative value, then the player must spend that amount from his SP or that card can't be played.
+If the SP is 0 or is a negative value, then the player must spend that amount from his SP or that card can't be played.
 4. **Type and Subtype**.
 The upper line is the card type (Character, Action or Reaction), and the lower line is the card subtype.
 Only Characters have a subtype.
    The icon on the left represents the card subtype.
 5. **Text box**.
 This is where a card’s rules appears, which explains the effects it has in the game.
 Character cards have an ability symbol (▲, ■ or ●) and an ability name at the beginning of the text, printed in bold.